Skip to main content

 While Democratic delegates will formally pick their presidential nominee at a convention slated to start Aug.
 19 in Chicago, experts say Biden’s endorsement of Harris, her position and recent track record of campaigning in swing states on issues like abortion rights make her the clear frontrunner.

-Many other prominent Democrats joined Biden in backing Harris, including Michigan Democratic Party Chair Lavora Barnes, and most of Michigan's Democratic delegation in Congress, including Reps.
-Hillary Scholten of Grand Rapids, Dan Kildee of Flint Township, Debbie Dingell of Ann Arbor and Haley Stevens of Birmingham.
+Many other prominent Democrats joined Biden in backing Harris, including Michigan Democratic Party Chair Lavora Barnes, U.S. Sens.
+Debbie Stabenow and Gary Peters, and most of Michigan's Democratic delegation in the U.S. House, including Reps.
+Hillary Scholten of Grand Rapids, Dan Kildee of Flint Township, Debbie Dingell of Ann Arbor, Elissa Slotkin of Holly and Haley Stevens of Birmingham.

 Stevens said Sunday she looks forward to “making (Harris) the first woman president of our great nation.”